 How many relationship coaching sessions will it take to solve our relationship problems?

 Obviously, each couple is unique and there is no “average” number of sessions.
 The therapy begins with a 3-step assessment process where together with Paul the couple provides a brief history of the relationship, family histories and the current issues.
-The following week a 45 minute assessment of each partner is conducted.
-These assessments provide the foundation or road map for your therapeutic journey and provide you with a clear purpose and goal.
+The following 2 sessions are one-on-one, where each partner gets to tell their side of the story.
+This is common practice and something highly recommended by John Gottman.
+These assessments provide the foundation or roadmap for your therapeutic journey and provide you with a clear purpose and goal.
 The frequency and duration of your sessions are then make co-jointly with Paul.
 Paul relies heavily on the Gottman method because of its validity, reliability and strength of research that is aimed at helping you become competent and confident in making the necessary lasting positive changes to your relationship.
 It is not the goal of our work is to create “therapy-dependent” couples.
-The role of the counsellor is to help facilitate those changes that you make in you daily lifes.
+The role of the counsellor is to help facilitate those changes that you make in your daily lives.

 Will talking to a counsellor help me?
 Is it worth the effort?